Asymptotic behavior of periodic solutions in one-parameter families of Li\'{e}nard equations: Introduction and statement of the main result

 \item[\textbf{(A2)}] The straight lines $y=F(x_M)$ and $y=F(x_m)$, passing through the points $A = (x_M,F(x_M))$ and $B = (x_m,F(x_m))$, intersect the graphic of $F$, $\textrm{Gr}(F)=\{(x,F(x));\,x\in \R\},$ at the points $A'\neq A$ and $B'\neq B,$ respectively.

 \item[{\bf (A3)}] The differential system \eqref{S1} has at most one limit cycle. \end{itemize}

+We remark that hypotheses {\bf (A1)}, {\bf (A2)}, and {\bf (A3)} ensure the existence of a unique limit cycle $\Phi(\la)$ of system \eqref{S1}.
+The existence of $\Phi(\la)$ is a direct consequence of Dragil\"{e}v's Theorem \cite{Dragilev1952} (see Theorem \ref{DT} of Section 2).
+In fact, in order to get this, it is sufficient to ask the continuity of $f$, $f(0)<0$, and assume that $f(x)$ and $xF(x)$ are positive for $|x|$ large enough (see Theorem 1 from \cite{V83}).
+In spite of that, we shall see that hypotheses {\bf (A1)} and {\bf (A2)} are necessary to get asymptotic informations on $\Phi(\la)$ for small and large values of $\lambda$.

-We remark that hypothesis {\bf (A3)} is a qualitative assumption on the differential system \eqref{S1}.
+Hypothesis {\bf (A3)} is a qualitative assumption on the differential system \eqref{S1}.
 It is worthwhile to say that there are many analytical conditions for which it holds.
 Some of these conditions are provided in the Appendix (see Proposition \ref{ap:prop}).

-Before stating our main result we need to define some preliminary objects.
+Before stating our main result, we need to define some preliminary objects.
 Take $x_1<0<x_2$ such that $A'=(x_2,F(x_M))$ and $B'=(x_1,F(x_m))$.
 From {\bf (A2)} it follows that $x_1\neq x_m$ and $x_2\neq x_M$.
 From {\bf (A1)} and {\bf (A2)} we find exactly two zeros of $F$, $x_1^*$ and $x_2^*$, such that $x_1^*<0<x_2^*$.
-Clearly $x_1<x_1^*<x_M$ and $x_m<x_2^*<x_2$.
+Clearly, $x_1<x_1^*<x_M$ and $x_m<x_2^*<x_2$.
 Denote

 Let $\ov{A A'}$ and $\ov{B B'}$ be the line segments joining $A$ to $A'$ and $B$ to $B'$, respectively.
 Let $\widetilde{A'B}$ and $\widetilde{B'A}$ be the pieces of $\textrm{Gr}(F)$ joining $A'$ to $B$ and $B'$ to $A$, respectively.
 We define $\G_0\subset\R^2$ as being the closed curve given by the union